vintagefilmography/WolverineFix/README.md

 Once done with the script, just drag the script file into the VirtualDub window.
 After a minute or so the video first frame will be displayed.
 At that point, set the video compression in the video pulldown and save the video.
-No further processing will be required.
-In unlikely case that there are black frames in the resulting video, run the remove_black_frames.avs script included here Once this is completed the resulting video cana be brought back into VirtualDun or DaVinci Resolve to do the final cut.
+In unlikely case that there are black frames in the resulting video, run the remove_black_frames.avs script included here Once this is completed the resulting video can be brought back into VirtualDub or DaVinci Resolve to do the final cut.

 If the script reports issues with loading certain plugins the most likely reason is that the your window installation is missing some DLLs.